edamla/mediterraneanagency/_books/2021-09-01-after-point.md

 definition does not necessarily include a physical space.
 The soul is described to have a different time from space and objects.
-Understanding the value of time may have been one of humanity’s pri- mary concerns in every era.
+Understanding the value of time may have been one of humanity’s primary concerns in every era.
 Perhaps what we are trying to see in photographs is how close we are to the value of time.
-When questions and the answers given are not enough, one generates new ques- tions from the given answers, just like the expected harvest from cultivated lands eventually returns to seeds.
+When questions and the answers given are not enough, one generates new questions from the given answers, just like the expected harvest from cultivated lands eventually returns to seeds.
 The soil collects all the dust without distinction.